New York Wrongful Death Lawyer

 Wrongful Death Cases in New York

-Under New York law, only the personal representative of the deceased person’s estate may bring a wrongful death claim for “wrongful act, neglect, or default causing death of the decedent.”
-In so doing, the plaintiff (the party seeking damages) must demonstrate to the court that the death occurred and was caused by the wrongful act or conduct of the defendant and that the deceased person could have sued for damages in a personal injury claim if he or she had lived.
+In New York, the plaintiff (the party seeking damages) must demonstrate to the court that the wrongful death occurred and was caused by the wrongful act or conduct of the defendant and that the deceased person could have sued for damages in a personal injury claim if he or she had lived.
 The plaintiff must also show that the deceased person left behind one or more individuals who suffered loss due to the death and that the estate should recover damages.

 Wrongful deaths can are most commonly caused by traffic accidents but can be the result of medical malpractice, workplace accidents, criminal attacks, and other negligence-based incidents.